ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

         * Motorsport wiring systems
   - type: column
     column:
-      title: Out-sourcing your harnesses will save you money and time
+      title: ""
       text: >-
-        Whilst we know it can be tempting to keep as much as you can ‘in-house’, we find that even if our clients have a robust in-house electrical team, many decide to outsource some products when full capacity is reached.
-        This choice gives their design and development engineers more time to spend concentrating on future products and projects, rather than simply manufacturing components.
-Our technical experts have the knowledge and experience at hand to find flexible solutions for our clients to help with any wiring harness or wiring loom requirements.
+        **Low Cost Wiring Looms & Harnesses**

-        We can help you to reduce your wire harness output, improve your wire harness quality and remove your wire harness bottlenecks.
-As well as working from drawings and bills of materials, we can also reverse engineer from a prototype and work with you to ensure we’re giving you the most competitively priced solution.
+        We offer a wiring harness service that delivers a cost-effective solution with added value.
+As well as working from drawings and bills of materials, we can reverse engineer from a prototype and work with you to ensure we’re providing the most competitively priced solution.

-        With an IPC A-620 fully trained technical team, we guarantee low costs and high quality for all your wiring harness requirements.
-Our expertise and knowledge base in vehicle high voltage and battery technologies ensures we are market leaders within the electrical wiring industry.
   - type: column
     column:
-      title: Harness Components
+      title: ""
-      text: Harness components play a vital role when connecting wires and cables.
-The connectors must be good quality and durable enough to function in even the harshest of vehicle environments.
-They also must be able to withstand extreme temperature variations, vibrations, water and electromagnetic interference and other conditions.
-We ensure that our products can hold their own in these conditions.
+      text: >-
+        **Get in touch**

+        Contact our team today to discuss your wiring harness requirements.
+Call 01204 521999 or email enquiry@assembly-solutions.com.
 seo:
   title: Wiring Harness | Wire Harness - ASL Wiring Harness Manufacturer
   description: Wiring Harness and Wire Harness Solutions from UK Manufacturer